huggingface/hub-docs/README.md

 - The tasks as visible on the following page: [hf.co/tasks](https://hf.co/tasks) in the `tasks` folder.
 - In the `docs` folder, the Hugging Face Hub documentation as visible here: [hf.co/docs/hub](https://hf.co/docs/hub)

+### How to contribute to the document
+Just add/edit the Markdown files, commit them, and create a PR.
+Then the CI bot will build the preview page.

+For simple edits, you don't need a local build environment.

 ### Previewing locally

 ```bash